microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-0.109.md

         (Path.GetExtension(fds.FullPath) == ".txt")
  }
  ````
- If you are implementing `IProcessingSource` (formerly `ICustomDataSource`) directly then you will change you `IsFileSupported(string)` method to `IsDataSourceSupported(IDataSource)` and update the logic similar to above.
+ If you are implementing `ICustomDataSource` (now named `IProcessingSource` - see below) directly then you will change you `IsFileSupported(string)` method to `IsDataSourceSupported(IDataSource)` and update the logic similar to above.

  ## Engine

 The following are required if you are using the `Engine`:

+- `UnsupportedCustomDataSourceException` has been renamed to `UnsupportedProcessingSourceException`

-- Try-catch blocks that were expecting `UnsupportedDataSourceException`s to signal an invalid `ProcessingSource` in any of the `Add*` methods should be updated to catch `UnsupportedProcessingSourceException`:
+- Try-catch blocks that were expecting `UnsupportedDataSourceException`s to signal an invalid `CustomDataSource`, (now named `ProcessingSource` - see below) in any of the `Add*` methods should be updated to catch `UnsupportedProcessingSourceException`:
 ````cs
 try
 {